Nitika-singh-4/E-Commerce/README.md

 ## Milestone 9
 In this  milestone we have learnt how to create a product page and like we can see the categories of prducts, their names, descriptions and price stock and all other things.

+## Miletsone 10
+In this milstone we created the end point of the product and use the multer and define the axios in createProduct file to in backend.